-When a buyer contacts Us asking to look at a Mountain Ranch for sale we try and get the picture they have in their mind of what their mountain ranch looks like.
-Believe it or not there are a number of factors involved in choosing the right mountain ranch for sale.
-This article outlines some of the decisions clients go through in choosing a Mountain ranch for sale.
-Okay let’s get started!
+When a buyer contacts us asking to look at a Mountain Ranch for sale we try and get the picture they have in their mind of what their mountain ranch looks like.
+Believe it or not, there are a number of factors involved in choosing the right mountain ranch for sale.
+This article outlines some of the decisions we help walk our clients through when choosing a mountain ranch for sale.
+Okay, let’s get started!

 Why a Mountain Ranch?

 The first thing most people need to be educated on is the fact that most mountainous terrain is owned by state or federal governments.
 It is actually somewhat rare to actually own a mountain or a big part of a mountain.
 This goes back to the fact that when settlers came west the property most people wanted was the productive ag land either for farming or ranching.
 The mountains did not give as good of an opportunity for making a living as the valleys that had good grass and water.
 Thus that land was kept mostly by government entities.
 There are exceptions to that rule with mining and timber and governments having sold some property to the general public.
 So a lot of what is being bought is land surrounded by mountains or a portion of mountainous terrain that then leads to more public land that goes even higher.